jonross/jag/README.md

-A mashup of several Java "utility method" projects I've had over the years.

-Some of this is in use, some not.
-The active bit is under `src/com/github/jonross/stuff4j`.
-The general goal with Stuff4J is to replace some of the annoying imperative boilerplate in Java with more functional idioms.
+Stuff4J is whatever code I currently find most useful for building Java apps, that is not already available without fuss in Commons Lang, Guava, JOOL, et cetera.

+Most of it is geared toward reducing the awful boilerplate that erupts when combining lambdas with checked exceptions.

-There are no runtime dependencies apart from Java 9.
+Feel free to use.
+MIT-licensed, no runtime dependencies apart from Java 9.